4COLE/is218_midterm/README.md

 ## Plugins

 The plugin system enables dynamically loaded operations.
 Each plugin is structured to integrate easily with the main calculator without requiring changes to core code.

+### Adding New Plugins

+To add a new plugin, follow these steps:
+1. Create a new Python file in the `plugins` directory.
+2. Define the new operation as a function.
+3. Register the new plugin in the main calculator script.

 ## Testing and Coverage